 Frank's perspective is revealed through letters written to his grandfather from Vietnam.
-Minh was gifted these letters and has kept them in an old shoebox at the back of a wardrobe.
+Minh was given these letters and has kept them in an old shoebox at the back of a wardrobe.
 As the chemotherapy triggers his dreams, Minh decides he wants to remember his past, explaining to his wife, "I think that if I die and I don't remember, it will be as though it never happened."

-The central narrative of the story switches between Minh’s remembering and Frank’s voice through his letters.
-We learn of Frank's childhood with his alcoholic parents and then with his grandparents on the farm, and of Minh's life in the Highlands, surrounded by dense forest, with its spirits and rituals.
+The novel's narration is shared between Minh from his recollections and Frank through his letters.
+We learn of Frank's childhood with his alcoholic parents and then with his grandparents on the farm and of Minh's life in the Highlands, surrounded by dense forest, with its spirits and rituals.

 Portland Jones' debut novel is outstanding.
 It transports the reader to a Vietnam at the crossroads of history and into the minds and lives of two young men who bore witness to the hope and tragedy.
-It is a story of war, but more than that, it is a story of families, and of love and loss.
+It is a story of war, but more than that, it is a story of families and love and loss.

 © 2016 Robert Fairhead